 The shoulder consists of, among other things, a head and a socket.
 Unlike the hip, for example, the shoulder head is a lot larger than the shoulder socket.
 This allows for great mobility of the joint, but at the expense of stability.
-The labrum (a cartilage ring), muscles and ligaments around the shoulder have the job of still providing the necessary stability to keep the shoulder head neatly in its socket.
-This is usually caused by a hard fall with an outstretched arm.
-The forces that must be absorbed are then too great, causing the shoulder head to dislocate.
-Usually forward, this is in 95% of all cases.
-The shoulder head then comes to sit in front of the socket.
-The labrum in the shoulder slightly enlarges the socket so it still provides some protection.
-When your shoulder has really been dislocated, it is possible that the labrum, together with the shoulder capsule, has also suffered a serious blow.
+The labrum (a cartilage ring), the muscles and ligaments around the shoulder have the task of still providing the necessary stability to keep the shoulder head neatly in its socket.
+If this fails, it is often caused by a hard fall with an outstretched arm.

 Symptoms: